osiam/server/docs/detailed_reference_installation.md

 ## The operating system

 For the installation of OSIAM you can work with one database for the auth- and the resource-server or each service can have his own database.
-This wiki describes how to install OSIAM on one System.

 For this document we are working with the user "osiam".
 In principle you can work with your own non privileged user to follow the steps in this document.